The Tandoori Momo Stars at Indian-Nepali Kitchen

-In July I was in "The Paris of North America" experiencing a whole lot of food envy.
+In July I was in "The Paris of North America" experiencing a whole lot of awe and wonder.
 Yes, Montreal truly captures the charm of European cities with its French influence, and the views from Mount Royal are stunning.
-But what really turned my head over and over was the number of strip mall food options in every neighborhood we drove through.
-One row offered Malaysian, Filipino, Vietnamese, Ethiopian, Middle Eastern, Indian, and Chinese -- all in one strip.
-What heaven looks like.
+But what kept turning my head over and over was the number of international strip mall food options in every neighborhood we drove through.

-Our last night there involved a Nepalese strip mall restaurant where the selection of momos triggered me.
+Our last night involved a small Nepalese restaurant where the selection of momos triggered me.
 "Why can't Seattle have tandoori momos?"
 I whined, because I can get really burdened with food envy.

-Well, the most amazing thing happened the next week when I returned home.
-Three people -- people who don't know each other -- told me about an Indian-Nepali place on Hwy 99.
-One of them isn't even a foodie.
-All three mentioned it being a very unlikely place, a place you might drive right past because the sign and the name of the restaurant are both very unassuming, and so good that it probably wouldn't last long in its current location (on a very rough stretch of the highway, next to the Crown Hotel).
+Well, back in Seattle a week later, three people told me about Indian-Nepali Kitchen--and one of them isn't even a foodie.
+All three mentioned it being a very unlikely place, a place you might drive right past because the sign and the name of the restaurant are both very unassuming.

 And guess what...they have momos.
 Tandoori momos.